Thermographic inspection: Terminology

 Thermography refers to the visualization of thermograms, and encompasses all thermographic inspection techniques regardless of the technique used.
 For instance, a temperature sensitive coating applied to a surface to measure its temperature fields is a thermographic inspection contact technique based on heat conduction, and no infrared sensor is involved.

 Infrared thermography specifically refers to a nonintrusive, noncontact mapping of thermograms on the surface of objects using a detector that is sensitive to infrared radiation.

 There are many other terms widely used, all referring to infrared thermography; the adoption of specific term(s) depends on the author's background and preferences.
 For instance, video thermography and thermal imaging draw attention to the acquisition of a temporal sequence of images that may be displayed as a movie.
-Pulse-echo thermography and thermal wave imaging are adopted to emphasize the wave nature of heat.
+Pulse-echo thermography and thermal wave imaging are adopted to emphasize the wave nature of infrared heat.
 Pulsed video thermography, transient thermography, and flash thermography are used when the specimen is stimulated using a short energy pulse.